18argon/sample-data/README.md

 Create a derived [MongoDB docker image](https://hub.docker.com/_/mongo/) containing an initialized `test.contacts` collection.

-Scripts are provided for:
+Scripts are provided in `docker/` for:

-* `build.sh`: build the docker image
+* `./build.sh mongo`: build the docker image
-* `run.sh`: create/start a container from the new image
+* `./run.sh mongo`: create/start a container from the new image
-* `teardown.sh`: stop the container and remove the container/image
+* `./teardown.sh mongo`: stop the container and remove the container/image

 After `build.sh` and `run.sh`, you can connect to MongoDB on `localhost:27017` using [mongo-express](https://github.com/mongo-express/mongo-express) or, to the mongo shell in the docker container with: